 This course is designed to provide Elementary Education majors with a knowledge base in the principles of physical fitness, physical education curriculum planning, and appropriate selection of physical activities for elementary students.
-Candidates will complete hands-on projects working with children and integrating physical education with other subjects found in the K-6 common core state curriculum.
+Candidates will complete hands-on projects working with children and integrating physical education with other subjects.
 Additionally, this course presents instruction in mental and emotional health, drug education, diet, exercise, diseases, and safety concepts as they relate to quality and longevity of life.
 This course includes a required clinical component.
 Elementary Education majors only.
 Fall